coenm/RepoM/docs/mdsource/ActionList.source.md

 Action to ignore the current repository.
 This repository will be added to the list of ignored repositories and will never show in RepoM.
 To undo this action, clear all ignored repositories or manually edit the ignored repositories file.

+No additional properties and assigning variables has no effect.

+Example:

+snippet: RepositoryActionsIgnoreRepository01

 ## pin-repository@1